ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ## Step 4: Starting user stories

 Once the sprint is planned, it's time to start working on the stories currently in the iteration.

+To track the different stages of a story, Pivotal Tracker gives you [four different states]( https://www.pivotaltracker.com/help/articles/story_states/) for a story:

+1. Started
+2. Finished
+3. Delivered
+4. Accepted / Rejected

 When a story is started, the clock starts ticking on that story, and we should try to finish it as soon as possible.
 In Pivotal Tracker, to indicate work on a story has been started, the *Start* button should be clicked.